Skip to main content

 Who manages the CU Foundation’s endowment?

-One-time gifts are single, outright gifts of any amount made to any of 2,400+ funds benefiting the people, places and programs throughout the University of Colorado's four campuses.
-Find a fund to start your one-time gift!
+One-time gifts are single, outright gifts of any amount made to any of the thousands of funds benefiting the people, places and programs throughout the University of Colorado's four campuses.

 A recurring gift is a fixed amount given on a regular periodic schedule, such as monthly, quarterly or annually.
 This gift continues in perpetuity until the donor requests to cancel or change it.